brnhaze/Portfolio/README.md

 - Communication & Collaboration: Effective communicator; able to convey complex technical information to diverse audiences.
 - Marketing Analytics: Completed courses in Digital Marketing Analytics and Digital Marketing, providing a strong foundation in using data to drive marketing strategies.

-In my current role as a Systems Specialist in Operations at Vancouver City Savings Credit Union, I manage system monitoring through various dashboards, respond to system events and alerts, and utilize SIEM tools like Splunk to ensure the stability and security of services.
+In my current role as a Systems Specialist | Analyst in Operations at Vancouver City Savings Credit Union, I manage system monitoring through various dashboards, respond to system events and alerts, and utilize SIEM tools like Splunk to ensure the stability and security of services.
 This role has refined my analytical and problem-solving abilities, which are crucial for a data-driven environment.

 My educational background includes a Computer Information Systems Administration Diploma from the British Columbia Institute of Technology (BCIT) and a Google Cybersecurity Certificate from Coursera.
 These programs have equipped me with a comprehensive understanding of IT infrastructure, cybersecurity principles, and data analysis techniques.
 Additionally, I have completed specialized courses in digital marketing through Udemy, enhancing my ability to analyze marketing data and develop strategies to optimize campaigns.